 Read more about our analysis dashboard.

-Getting to the "why"
+# Getting to the "why"

 All of this is just a starting point.
-You can see which version won the face-off, but you still need to come up with some reasons why it won so you can tell the story to your colleagues or your client.
+You can see which version won the competition, but you still need to come up with some reasons why it won so you can tell the story to your colleagues or your client.
 That's where the open-ended responses and the replays come in.
 Often participants will give you clues about their feelings by telling you about them in the open-ended (free text) responses you've asked them to provide.
 You can find other clues by replaying their interactions.
 Did they encounter usability problems, or react adversely in verbal comments as they interacted?

 You'll find replays in the Replay tab, and you'll find open-ended text responses in the Grid view.
 Remember clicking on any tile or data point in the dashboard will sort replays by that measure, making it easy to prioritize which responses to watch first.